sbarthelemy/arboris-python/doc/devel.rst

 ...for the simulation
 ---------------------

-All the program is written in python2.6.
+The program is written in python 2.6 and in cython.
+Cython is a language which extends python with typed variables in order to allow C-code generation (and thus faster execution).
 See Python26Doc_ (or Python26LocalDoc_) and start with the tutorial.
 We also use numpy.
 See `the numpy documentation <http://docs.scipy.org/doc/>`_ and `NumPy_for_Matlab_Users <http://www.scipy.org/NumPy_for_Matlab_Users>`_.
 Numpy supports n-dimensionnal arrays (class :class:`numpy.ndarray`) and matrices (built with `numpy.matrix`) which are 2-d matrices with special behavior, similar to the matlab one.
 In arboris-python we never uses matrices.

 .. _Python26Doc:
   http://docs.python.org/